Improving convergence of volume penalised fluid-solid interactions: Multiple-scales matched-asymptotics analysis of the model error

 Matching to the solid problem implies $u_{\bot 1}$ is some multiple of $\U$

 and matching the fluid problem gives us the boundary condition for $u_{\bot 1}^+$,

-This shift $\ell^*$ corresponds to the $x$-intercept of the asymptotic fluid solution $u^+_1$ -- {this is the \emph{displacement length} of the mask}.
-Importantly it depends {only} on the choice of mask $\Gamma$.
-Most masks $\ell^*$ give displacement length $\ell^*$ order unity (see \cref{sec:inner} for examples), implying the boundary condition $u^{+}_{\bot}(0) = \O(\eps)$, which in turn implies the leading order error will be $\O(\eps)$ {throughout} the fluid.
+This shift $\ell^*$ is the {displacement length} of the mask}, and depends {only} on $\Gamma$.
+Most masks give displacement length $\ell^*$ order unity (see \cref{sec:inner} for examples), implying the boundary condition $u^{+}_{\bot 1}(0) = \O(\eps)$.
+This boundary perturbation of the fluid problem causes first order error $\O(\eps)$ {throughout} the fluid.